mayureshw/quartools/README.md

     Use 'gtkwave dump.vcd' to view the waveforms.

+1. Launching modelsim simulator automatically

+    In the Makefile set the following if you would like the simulator UI to come up automatically.
+If you have written a test bench, it would directly show you the waveforms of all the signals.

+    LAUNCHSIM = Y

+    IF you do not add this line, the UI will not be launched.
+In that case, you should typically have some report statements to get your messages on the console.

 1. Compilation

     'make compile' would run the Quartus' 'compile' flow on the TOP module.
 Rest of the specification is similar to bsimu.
 Different frameworks may have different notions of the term 'compile' in HDLs.
 This flow runs the flow literally named as compile in Quartus parlance, using Quartus shell interface.